neo4j/neo4j-dotnet-driver/README.md

 }
 ```

+### Migrating from 1.7 to 4.0
+This section is for users who would like to migrate their 1.7 driver to 4.0.
+The following sections serve as a quick look at what have been added and/or changed in 4.0 .NET driver.
+For more information, also checkout our [Driver Migration Guide](https://neo4j.com/docs/migration-guide/4.0/upgrade-driver/).
+#### What's New
+* Upcoming version is now named as 4.0.0 instead of 2.0.0 to better align with server versions.
+* Bolt V4.0 is implemented in the 4.0.0 driver.
+* Reactive API is available under namespace `Neo4j.Driver.Reactive` when using together with Neo4j 4.0 databases.
+* Multi-databases support is added.
+Database can be selected for each session on creation with `SessionConfig#ForDatabase`.
+* A new feature detection method `IDriver#SupportsMultiDbAsync` is added for querying if the remote database supports multi-databases.
+* A new `IDriver#VerifyConnectivityAsync` method is introduced for verify the availability of remote DBMS.
+#### Breaking Changes
+* Encrypted is turned off by default.
+When encryption is explicitly enabled, the default trust mode is to trust the certificates that are trusted by underlying operating system, and hostname verification is enforced by default.
+* v1 is removed from drivers' package name.
+All public APIs are under the namespace `Neo4j.Driver` instead of the old `Neo4j.Driver.V1`.
+* The `Neo4j.Driver` package contains only the asynchronous API.
+Synchronous session API has been moved to the namespace `Neo4j.Driver.Simple`.
+* A new `neo4j` scheme is added and designed to work with all possible 4.0 server deployments. `bolt` scheme is still available for explicit direct connections with a single instance and/or a single member in a cluster.
+For 3.x servers, `neo4j` replaces `bolt+routing`.
+* Asynchronous methods have been extracted out and put in interfaces prefixed with `IAsync`, whereas synchronous methods are kept under the old interface but live in package `Neo4j.Driver.Simple`.
+This change ensures that blocking and no-blocking APIs can never be mixed together.
+* `IDriver#Session` methods now make use of a session option builder rather than method arguments.
+* Bookmark has changed from a `string` and/or a list of strings to a `Bookmark` object.
+* `ITransaction#Success` is replaced with `ITransaction#Commit`.
+However unlike `ITransaction#Success` which only marks the transaction to be successful and then waits for `ITransaction#Dispose` to actually perform the real commit, `ITransaction#Commit` commits the transaction immediately.
+ Similarly, `ITransaction#Failure` is replaced with `ITransaction#Rollback`.
+A transaction in 4.0 can only be committed OR rolled back once.
+ If a transaction is not committed explicitly using `ITransaction#Commit`, `ITransaction#Dispose` will roll back the transaction.
+* `Statement` has been renamed to `Query`. `IStatementResult` has been simplified to `IResult`.
+Similarly, `IStatementResultCursor` has been renamed to `IResultCursor`.
+* A result can only be consumed once.
+A result is consumed if either the query result has been discarded by invoking `IResult#Consume` and/or the outer scope where the result is created, such as a transaction or a session, has been closed.
+Attempts to access consumed results will be responded with a `ResultConsumedException`.
+* `LoadBalancingStrategy` is removed from `Config` class and the drivers always default to `LeastConnectedStrategy`.
+* The `IDriverLogger` has been renamed to `ILogger`.
+* `TrustStrategy` is replaced with `TrustManager`.

 ## For Driver Developers
 This section targets at people who would like to compile the source code on their own machines for the purpose of, for example,
 contributing a PR to this repository.